-Our Winn Initiative is a program that exemplifies our commitment to supporting female leadership.
-Bradley created this firm-wide program more than a decade ago to serve as an internal women’s career development group that fosters and encourages a supportive environment within the firm.
+Bradley is committed to promoting leadership among our female lawyers, from new associates to seasoned partners.
+Our Winn Initiative is a program that exemplifies our commitment to supporting our firm’s female attorneys.
+We created this firm-wide program almost two decades ago to serve as an internal women’s career development group to foster and encourage a supportive environment within the firm.
 Every Bradley office has a Winn liaison and hosts programs that focus on boosting professional skills, leadership, mentoring and business development.

-The Winn Initiative is named in honor of Ellene Winn, who in 1957 became the first female partner in a law firm of any size in the Southeast, as well as one of the first few in the nation.
+The Winn Initiative is named in honor of late Bradley partner Ellene Winn, who in 1957 became the first female partner in a law firm of any size in the Southeast, as well as one of the first few in the nation.

 After the Great Depression derailed her plans to pursue a Ph.D. in English literature, Winn graduated from the Birmingham School of Law.
 She joined the firm in 1942, a time when most men were fighting in World War II and many women were taking positions in previously male-dominated professions.
 Winn quickly became known as one of the most intelligent lawyers in the firm, developing a mastery of public finance, and she is believed to be the first woman lawyer to argue orally before the Supreme Court of Alabama.
 Named a partner in 1957, her trailblazing achievements helped open doors for other women in the legal field, both within our firm and elsewhere.

 Winn was inducted into the 2019 Alabama Lawyers Hall of Fame in June 2020.

 Today, Bradley has numerous women in key leadership positions – including executive board members, office managing partners, practice group heads, and chairs of key committees – that reflect the firm’s commitment to gender diversity in our management, as well as in our associate classes and partner promotions.